When Building Was the Advantage

 The PMF Island We Didn’t Concentrate On

-At first it didn’t look like product-market fit.
-It looked like a statistical anomaly.
-One slice of users retained meaningfully better.
-They converted faster, experienced less onboarding friction, and their usage patterns were far more consistent than the rest.
+At first it did not look like obvious, broad product-market fit.
+It looked like one segment behaving meaningfully better than the rest.
+They retained better, converted faster, experienced less onboarding friction, and their usage patterns were far more consistent.

 Individually, each signal looked explainable.
 Together, they pointed to something coherent.
-It wasn’t dramatic and it wasn’t viral.
+It was not dramatic and it was not viral.
 It was simply consistent.

 That was our PMF island.